alexhernandezgarcia/alexhernandezgarcia.github.io/slides/crystal-gfn-ai4mat23.md

 --

-Accelerating .highlight1[material discovery is key in the climate crisis] .cite[IPCC Sixth Assessment Report, 2022]:
+Accelerating .highlight1[material discovery is key in the climate crisis].
+From the IPCC Sixth Assessment Report, 2022:
 * Improving material efficiency can reduce 0.93 ($\pm$ 0.23) GtCO₂-eq per year.
 * Fuel switching can reduce 2.1 ($\pm$ 0.52) GtCO₂-eq per year, only in the industry sector.
 * Carbon capture and storage can reduce 0.54 ($\pm$ 0.27) GtCO₂-eq per year in the energy sector.

-.smaller[.footnote[† Global anthropogenic emissions in 2019 were estimated in 59 ($\pm$ 6.6) GtCO₂-eq.
-The budget from 2020 to limit warming to 1.5°C is estimated in 510 ($\pm$ 180) GtCO₂-eq.]]
+.smaller[.footnote[Global anthropogenic emissions in 2019 were estimated in 59 ($\pm$6.6) GtCO₂-eq.
+The budget from 2020 to limit warming to 1.5°C is estimated in 510 ($\pm$180) GtCO₂-eq.]]

 --

 However, .highlight1[material modelling is very challenging]:
-* Limited data: only about 200 K known inorganic materials, but potentially $10^{180}$ possible stable materials (for reference: more than a billion molecules are known)
+* Limited data: only about 200k known inorganic materials, but potentially $10^{180}$ possible stable materials (for reference: more than a billion molecules are known)
 * Sparsity: .highlight2[stable materials] only exist in a low-dimensional subspace of all possible 3D arrangements.

 ---